oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 ### From a Local Cache {#retrieval-from-local-cache}

-A consuming application MAY cache Type metadata for a type.
-If a hash for integrity protection is present in the Type Metadata as defined in (#document-integrity), the consuming application MAY assume that the Type Metadata is static and can be cached indefinitely.
-Otherwise, the consuming application MUST use the `Cache-Control` header of the HTTP response to determine how long the metadata can be cached.
+A Consumer MAY cache Type metadata for a type.
+If a hash for integrity protection is present in the Type Metadata as defined in (#document-integrity), the Consumer MAY assume that the Type Metadata is static and can be cached indefinitely.
+Otherwise, the Consumer MUST use the `Cache-Control` header of the HTTP response to determine how long the metadata can be cached.

 ### From Type Metadata Glue Documents {#glue-documents}